akurlovs/insight-project/README.md

 ## <a name="Introduction-Rationale"></a>Introduction + Rationale
-This project helps identify metros and other regions of the country that have experienced growth in particular industries.
+This project helps identify metros and other regions of the country that have experienced growth in particular industries, and thus helps connect potential investors (and also employees!) to the places where the industry is located.

 ## <a name="Data"></a>Data
 Monthly and quarterly data from [The Bureau of Labor Statistics](https://www.bls.gov/data/)